hayleyw7/rock-paper-scissors/README.md

 * The "Change Format" button is hidden when the human and computer selections are shown.
 Then, it displays again when the user is choosing their artifact or spell.

-### Added feature
+### Extra feature

 * The user now has a "Start Over" button, which is explained below in more detail.

 ## Reflections

 A great challenge for this project was learning how to get the DOM and the data model to work smoothly together.
 However, once it happened, seeing the site functioning was a big win.

-This project serves as an important stepping point.
+Getting the CSS to match both the rubric and personal design goals was also a learning experience, but the project made for a great creative outlet.

 ## Languages